Podcast Equipment

 Condenser microphones are ideal for picking up high-frequency sounds, especially those in studios.
 Condenser mics are often less durable and rely on being connected to a power source to work.

-If you want to capture loud sounds in an environment with lots of background noise, then a dynamic mic would be the best option.
+If you want to capture loud sounds in an environment with lots of background noise, then a dynamic range mic would be the best option.
 Unlike condenser microphones, dynamic mics don’t need a power source to operate.

 Mounting style